New Mexico: Culture

 New Mexican culture is a unique fusion of indigenous, Spanish, Hispanic, and American influences.
-The state bears some of the oldest evidence of human habitation, with thousands of years of indigenous heritage giving way to centuries of successive migration and settlement by Spanish, Mexican, and Anglo-American colonists.
 The intermingling of these diverse groups is reflected in New Mexico's demographics, toponyms, cuisine, dialect, and identity.
-The state's distinct culture and image are reflected in part by the fact that many Americans do not know it is part of the U.S.; this misconception variably elicits frustration, amusement, or even pride among New Mexicans for evidencing their unique heritage.
+Compared to other Western states, New Mexico's Spanish and Mexican heritage remain more visible and enduring, due to it having been the oldest, most populous, and most important province in New Spain's northern periphery.
+However, some historians allege that this history has been understated or marginalized by persistent American biases and misconceptions towards Spanish colonial history, reflected in part by the fact that many Americans do not know it is part of the U.S.; this misconception variably elicits frustration, amusement, or even pride among New Mexicans as evidence of their unique heritage.

 Like other states in the American Southwest, New Mexico bears the legacy of the "Old West" period of American westward expansion, characterized by cattle ranching, cowboys, pioneers, the Santa Fe Trail, and conflicts among and between settlers and Native Americans.
 The state's vast and diverse geography, sparse population, and abundance of ghost towns have contributed to its enduring frontier image and atmosphere.
 Many fictional works of the Western genre are set or produced in New Mexico.

-Compared to other Western states, New Mexico's Spanish and Mexican heritage remain more visible and enduring, due to it having been the oldest, most populous, and most important province in New Spain's northern periphery.
-However, this legacy is alleged to have been marginalized by persistent American biases and misconceptions regarding Spanish colonial history.

-New Mexico is an important center of Native American culture.
-Some 200,000 residents, about one-tenth of the population, are of indigenous descent, ranking third in size, and second proportionally, nationwide.
-There are 23 federally recognized tribal nations, each with its distinct culture, history, and identity.
-Both the Navajo and Apache share Athabaskan origin, with the latter living on three federal reservations in the state.
-The Navajo Nation, which spans over 16 million acres (6.5 millionha), mostly in neighboring Arizona, is the largest reservation in the U.S., with one-third of its members living in New Mexico.
-Pueblo Indians, who share a similar lifestyle but are culturally and linguistically distinct, live in 19 pueblos scattered throughout the state, which collectively span over 2 million acres (800,000 ha).
-The Puebloans have a long history of independence and autonomy, which has shaped their identity and culture.
-Many indigenous New Mexicans have moved to urban areas throughout the state, and some cities such as Gallup are major hubs of Native American culture.